I Dated a Married Man for Three Years and Thought He Loved Me, but in Reality I Was Just a Clone of His Wife.

 But there was one thing I just COULDN'T TAKE!!!
 Jo Malone Peony & Blush Suede.
 "Never wear anything else," he whispered.
 "That's how I'll recognize you in the dark."
 I hated it.
 It smelled like a funeral.
 But I sprayed it on until the scent felt overwhelming.

 I saw them at the flower shop.
-I was supposed to be at work, but I got a migraine—probably from that damn perfume.
-I pulled into the parking lot, and there he was with his…wife.
+I was supposed to be at work, but I got a migraine—probably from that darn perfume.
+I pulled into the parking lot, and there he was with his…partner.
 No hospital bed.
 No “deathly” paleness.
-His wife was beaming.
+His partner was beaming.
 She was laughing, her hand resting on the enormous belly of her seven-month-old.

 The air left my lungs.
 I grabbed my phone, my fingers slick with sweat.
 I went to her Instagram—the one he told me had been “deleted for her mental health.”
 It hadn’t been deleted.
 It was public.
 I scrolled through three years of her life in ten seconds.
 It was like looking into a crooked mirror.